voschezang/coding-handbook/quotes.md

 * Language is fundamentally flawed and is merely a network of [signs](https://en.wikipedia.org/wiki/Simulacra_and_Simulation ) and [hyperlinks](https://en.wikipedia.org/wiki/Hyperreality ).
 * Developing [models](https://en.wikipedia.org/wiki/Model) is the greatest skill.
+True genius is found in the ability to simplify.
 * Mistakes are undervalued.
 There are a necessity for learning and they are extremely effective at creating awareness.
-    * In art mistakes are celebrated, and are often the most memorable parts of a piece.
+    * In contrast, in art mistakes are celebrated, and are often the most memorable parts of a piece.
 * Don't let school get in the way of your education.
+    * Practice self-actualization: reaching your full potential, discovering your self and finding the meaning of life.
     * Stop thinking in closed questions: "Is this answer correct?".
     * Too often, theories are told as absolute truths (or even laws) only to be revised years later.
-* Be wary of [sunk cost](https://en.wikipedia.org/wiki/Sunk_cost), [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost), false [dilemma's](https://en.wikipedia.org/wiki/False_dilemma), generalizations and other [fallacies](https://en.wikipedia.org/wiki/List_of_fallacies).
-Cutting your losses may be more effective than optimizing your wins.
-* When explaining phenomena, consider [all types of causes](https://en.wikipedia.org/wiki/Four_causes) and place them in the [dimensions](https://de.wikipedia.org/wiki/Attributionstheorien) `internal-external, stable-unstable, global-local`.
 * A culture of trust has the highest [payoff](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma).
+It allows interaction, the sharing of ideas.
 * It is never *necessary* to continue after reaching a [good enough](https://en.wikipedia.org/wiki/Good_enough_parent) point.
     * Only unicorns are perfect.
 * Think in possibilities rather than limitations.
+* Be wary of [sunk cost](https://en.wikipedia.org/wiki/Sunk_cost), [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost), false [dilemma's](https://en.wikipedia.org/wiki/False_dilemma), generalizations and other [fallacies](https://en.wikipedia.org/wiki/List_of_fallacies).
+Cutting your losses may be more effective than optimizing your wins.
+* When explaining phenomena, consider [all types of causes](https://en.wikipedia.org/wiki/Four_causes) and place them in the [dimensions](https://de.wikipedia.org/wiki/Attributionstheorien) `internal-external, stable-unstable, global-local`.
+* If you don't want your product to be criticized, just give it a positive name: e.g. be agile, use clean code.